 All volunteers, even occasional ones, work in the name of, and on behalf of, Mind in Ealing and Hounslow.
 This therefore requires standard regulation of the processes for their recruitment and engagement, to ensure that they work to the basic standards expected of all other staff, and to avoid any acts of a volunteer placing the organisation in dispute or disrepute.
 Volunteers will need to have structures and systems to assure their health and safety as well as clarity about their roles, and access to the organisation’s provisions for grievances and supervision.

 Projects may receive enquiries from members of the public who want to volunteer for the organisation, or the particular project.
 Additionally, Project Managers and Workers may identify personnel and skills gaps within the projects which could be filled through volunteer recruitment.
 In either of these instances, Mind in Ealing and Hounslow, as employer, is required to recruit and engage workers (paid or voluntary, full or part-time) subject to employment legislation and other regulations relating to the employment of people who work with vulnerable adults.

 The recruitment and engagement of volunteer workers is regulated by the Head Office of Mind in Ealing and Hounslow.
-All requests and enquiries shall be directed to the Office Manager at Head Office.
+All requests and enquiries should be directed to Head Office.